 Antibiotics are often an ineffective and unnecessary treatment option for the majority of patients when alternative symptomatic relief options are available.

-Van Der Velden, A, Bell, J, Sessa, A, Duerden, M & Altiner, A 2013, 'Sore throat: effective communication delivers improved diagnosis, enhanced self-care and more rational use of antibiotics', International Journal of Clinical Practice, vol. 67, no. s180, pp. 10-16.View/Download from: UTS OPUS or Publisher's site
+Van Der Velden, A, Bell, J, Sessa, A, Duerden, M & Altiner, A 2013, 'Sore throat: effective communication delivers improved diagnosis, enhanced self-care and more rational use of antibiotics', International Journal of Clinical Practice, vol. 67, no. s180, pp. 10-16.View/Download from: Publisher's site

 The majority of throat infections are of viral origin and resolve without antibiotic treatment.
 Despite this, antibiotic use for sore throat infections remains high, partly because it is difficult to determine when antibiotics may be useful, on the basis